Our History

 1905 – The Church was redecorated by the Tiffany Studios of New York and the Ascension Window, which you see every Sunday morning at the back of the chancel, was installed in the Church.
 It was moved to our current sanctuary when it was built in 1959.

 1912 – The Church formed Boy Scout Troop #18, which is still in existence.
-It is the oldest Boy Scout Troop in Indianapolis.
+It is one of the oldest Boy Scout Troops in Indianapolis.

 1914 – We established an association with Hanover College, which is still maintained.
 Many of our members have served on the Board of Directors of Hanover College.